9 Basic Principles for Getting Clutter-Free

-If you would like some specific guidance as you prepare to spring clean, check out my previous post on the subject.
+(If you'd like some specific guidance as you prepare to spring clean, check out my previous post on the subject.)

 1. Identify your values.

 Minimalism highlights the things you value by removing everything else.
 But it's a personal decision.
 What's important to you will be different from others.
 The goal isn't deprivation – it's satisfaction.

 So maybe you need plenty of extra seating because you entertain often, or you sew your own clothes and also make the costumes for a local theater group.
 You want to make space for these activities and their tools, even though a formal dining room with fancy dishware or a dedicated sewing room might not look "minimalist" to someone else.

 Remove what doesn't matter to make room for what does.

 A common question asked by people who long to simplify is "What should I do about my roommate's/spouse's clutter?"
 And the answer is that you must respect him and what he values.
 Work on your own clutter first, and reach some agreements about shared spaces.
 Talk about what you each want from your home, and keep talking until you arrive at guidelines you both feel comfortable with.

 It's common for people to confuse "organized" with "clutter-free."
 But minimalists know you can't organize yourself out of a mess.